geshan/geshan.github.com/posts/2020-04-02-5-tips-to-work-from-home-productively.md

 ### 2. Know your tools and tech

 It goes without saying that a slow internet connection will ruin your work from home experience.
 If you can get a faster internet connection, this is needed for all the video conferencing calls and meetings you are going to have.
-Depending on the tech and software you use get used to the tips and tricks of those software products.
-For example this [push to talk](https://support.zoom.us/hc/en-us/articles/360000510003-Push-to-Talk) feature in Zoom was very useful for me.
+Depending on the tech and software you use, get used to the tips and tricks of those software products.
+For example, this [push to talk](https://support.zoom.us/hc/en-us/articles/360000510003-Push-to-Talk) feature in Zoom was very useful for me.
 Other things like turning your camera on and knowing how and when to use screen sharing are also very helpful to be more productive and stay efficient.

 ### 3. Set boundaries and have fixed hours